Continuing Education Resources

 - Drexel University’s College of Medicine Behavioral Healthcare Education program provides trainings throughout Pennsylvania on mental health topics.
 To view the trainings they are currently offering, or to register for training, visit the online registration site.

-- Adult/Older Adult Suicide Prevention Coalition is a resource for Question-Persuade-Refer (QPR) Gatekeeper suicide prevention training in Pennsylvania.
+- Prevent Suicide PA is a resource for Question-Persuade-Refer (QPR) Gatekeeper suicide prevention training in Pennsylvania as well as other information on suicide assessment and prevention.

 - The Pennsylvania Behavioral Health and Aging Coalition offers a full range of trainings and webinars related to the older adult population.
 We list some, but not all of their trainings on our ‘Upcoming Continuing Education’ page so you are encouraged to explore their website for all of their resources.